LG G7 ThinQ in our hands: Yes, you can summon Google Assistant with a button

 - There's an AI Camera mode like the V30S ThinQ Edition, which aims to pick the best camera setting.

-- Bright Mode promises brighter photos in low lighting versus the G6, or the Samsung Galaxy S8.
+- Bright Mode promises brighter photos in low lighting versus last year's G6 and Galaxy S8.

 - The front camera has 8 megapixels, with 90-degree FOV and f/1.9